Noble Energy posts quarterly profit on higher crude prices

-(Reuters) - U.S. oil and gas producer Noble Energy Inc (NBL.N) posted a quarterly profit on Thursday, as the company benefited from higher crude prices.
+Nov 1 (Reuters) - U.S. oil and gas producer Noble Energy Inc posted a quarterly profit on Thursday, as the company benefited from higher crude prices.

 The company said net income attributable was $227 million, or 47 cents per share, in the three months ended Sept.
 30, compared with a loss of $136 million, or 28 cents per share, a year earlier.